LucasMagnum/django-simple-logger/README.rst

     }

+    # You can use the handler, with any logger that you want.

 4. Run `python manage.py syncdb` to create the simple logger models.

 5. Start the development server and visit http://127.0.0.1:8000/admin/